 Routines for Memory Care:

-For those with cognitive decline, we create routines that form a comfort zone, set up systems to help them remember and relieve anxiety, and offer activities that challenge their minds.
+For those with cognitive decline, we create routines that form a comfort zone and offer activities that challenge their minds.

 Help our clients to have the self-confidence to fight through their speech difficulties and communicate as best they can.